jdjakub/phd-thesis/ch-bl.md

 { op: 'store', register: 'source' }
 \end{lstlisting}

 It is remarkable that these few operations really are sufficient even for conditional and unconditional jumps.
 A jump is achieved by overwriting `next_instruction`, and this can be conditionalised by `index`ing a map of code paths based on a selector.
 We made the decision that `index`, if accessing a key not present in the map, will try and retrieve the special key `_` instead.
 This supports a generic "else" or "otherwise" clause for conditionals.
 We provide a worked example in Section\ \ref{copying-and-jumping} and also show how an arbitrary path-to-path copy reduces to these primitive operations.
-This lends support to the Turing-completeness suspicion: since we can effect the basic operations^[See the discussion in Section\ \ref{inheritance-of--level-change} for why we do not consider arithmetic as among these basic operations.] found in real-world, practical, non-minimal instruction sets, our set is at least as Turing-complete as they are.
+This lends support to the Turing-completeness suspicion: since we can effect the basic operations^[See the discussion in Section\ \ref{inheritance-of-js-level-change} for why we do not consider arithmetic as among these basic operations.] found in real-world, practical, non-minimal instruction sets, our set is at least as Turing-complete as they are.

 The minimal, microcode-like instruction set here was an experiment in extreme parsimony; see Section\ \ref{the-minimal-random-access-instruction-set-and-its-perils} for the gory details.
 Although it was interesting, certain basic operations (such as jumps) are extremely verbose, taking many instructions.
 Although it was quick to implement these instructions in \ac{JS}, it was too tedious to work with them in-system.
 In retrospect, it looks like we went too far with "Escape The Platform" (Force\ \ref{escape-plaf}) here and fell into its associated Turing Tarpit trap.
 We thus consider an *extreme* interpretation of "Simple Assembler" (Heuristic\ \ref{simple-asm}) refuted for the purposes of working in-system sooner.
 We recommend achieving a better balance by including direct path arguments in instructions (\eg{} "copy `a.b.c` to `x.y.z`" as a single instruction), as well as separate (un)conditional jump instructions.